justirma/coffeebrewed/content/blog/3-ways-rock-climbing-has-taught-me-to-be-a-better-product-manager.md

 My name is Irma Mesa.
 I'm a Product Manager in the ed-tech space and I love love love talking to and meeting new people.
 I've learned a ton through my years being in tech, at times being the only woman on a team, working remote and having incredible mentors.
 Now, I'm paying it forward.

-I run remote consulting for companies and teams of all sizes, email me if you're interested.
+I run remote consulting for individuals, companies and teams of all sizes, [book me if you're interested.](/consulting/)

-And most recently inspired by Ali Spittel I've started running office hours, check it out [here](https://calendly.com/_justirma).

 Talk soon.

 Irma

+<iframe width="470" height="320" src="https://workfromhomeletters.substack.com/embed" frameborder="0" scrolling="no"></iframe>